Simulating Noisy Variational Quantum Algorithms: A Polynomial Approach: Conclusions and Discussions

+Numerically, we have successfully performed classical simulations on IBM's Eagle processor in a shorter runtime than quantum hardware, while achieving more accurate expectations.
+Compared with other classical simulators, our method also perform faster runtime.
+By leveraging Lemma~\ref{lemma:f_noisy}, we obtained varying values of $\widetilde{\mathcal{L}}$ for different $\lambda$, leading to a strong fit with the unmitigated raw experimental data.

-It is worth noting that our approach eliminates the necessity for geometric constraints on quantum devices.
-As a result, it enables interactions with qubits positioned arbitrarily and facilitates the implementation of multi-qubit rotation gates.
-In comparison to previous methodologies that relied on $\order{1}$ and $\Omega(\log{n})$ depth, our method does not impose any assumptions regarding circuit depth.
-Moreover, we do not require any presuppositions about the randomness of circuit structure, such as 2-design, or the prior distribution of the circuit output, such as anti-concentration.
+Our approach eliminates geometric constraints on quantum devices, allowing interactions with qubits in any position and facilitating multi-qubit rotation gates.
+Unlike previous methods with $\order{1}$ and $\Omega(\log{n})$ depth, our method imposes no assumptions on circuit depth or structure randomness (e.g. 2-design), or the prior distribution of the circuit output(e.g. anti-concentration).

-Our research study is primarily focused on examining the effects of the independent single-qubit depolarizing noise, despite it being the most common noise channel.
-However, exploring other forms of noise remains significance and necessity to fully comprehend their impact.
-Furthermore, we have prioritized investigating the correlation between noise and computational complexity.
-However, there is a lack of conclusive results and rigorous proofs regarding noise's impact on the training performance of models.
-Numerically, there is significant room for optimization and improvement in the current algorithms, and faster algorithms may emerge in the near future.
-In conclusion, there is a substantial amount of related research that requires further exploration and investigation in the future.
+Meanwhile, setting $p_x,p_y,p_z$ to $0$ in the analytic expressions derived from OBPPP introduces a novel idea of global~(rather than handling errors point-by-point) error mitigation~(for Pauli noise), offering new insight for efficiently fitting noiseless results.